-- Diesel is the main fuel being displaced by the Round 1 and 2 projects; each project lists the expected displaced fuel and rate accordingly..
-The rate of new renewable energy generation was assumed to continue until the 50% RPS goal was attained in 2025. - Different prices were used for the avoided costs of electricity and fuel at each RE project site, according to AEA estimations and projections.
+- Diesel is the main fuel being displaced by the Round 1 and 2 projects; each project lists the expected displaced fuel and rate accordingly.
+Only current or projected electric demand is displaced (not conversions from fossil heat to electric-heat). - The rate of new renewable energy generation was assumed to continue until the 50% renewable energy goal was attained in 2025. - Different prices were used for the avoided costs of electricity and fuel at each RE project site, according to AEA estimations and projections.
 The price of avoided electricity on the grid was determined from AEA analyses, using proxy prices for the railbelt, south of the Alaska Range. - It is assumed that the renewable energy projects proposed in Rounds 1 and 2 are the only renewable energy projects which will be implemented over the study period.
 Additional requirements for renewable energy to meet a 50% RE target by 2025 are assumed to be met by new, large-scale hydroelectric generation. - It is assumed that proposed and accepted RE projects do not overlap; i.e. they do not propose to displace the same fossil fuel sources.